 #14 Cooking Oil

-Cooking oil is an essential food for shortages, but it is also one of the most challenging to store.
+Cooking oil is an essential food for shortages but is also one of the most challenging to store.

 It doesn’t matter what kind of cooking oil you store; the maximum shelf life you will get is around two years.

-To make sure you have oil on hand, you’ll have to rotate it into your regular diet and replace it as you use it.
+To ensure you have oil on hand, you’ll have to rotate it into your regular diet and replace it as you use it.